What Is Your Life's Blueprint?

 And when you discover what you will be in your life, set out to do it as if God Almighty called you at this particular moment in history to do it. don't just set out to do a good job.
 Set out to do such a good job that the living, the dead or the unborn couldn't do it any better

 If it falls your lot to be a street sweeper, sweep streets like Michelangelo painted pictures, sweep streets like Beethoven composed music, sweep streets like Leontyne Price sings before the Metropolitan Opera.
 Sweep streets like Shakespeare wrote poetry.
 Sweep streets so well that all the hosts of heaven and earth will have to pause and say: Here lived a great street sweeper who swept his job well.
 If you can't be a pine at the top of the hill, be a shrub in the valley.
 Be be the best little shrub on the side of the hill.

 Be a bush if you can't be a tree.
 If you can't be a highway, just be a trail.
 If you can't be a sun, be a star.
 For it isn't by size that you win or fail.
 Be the best of whatever you are.

 — From the estate of Dr. Martin Luther King, Jr.

 I believe that this speech made by Martin Luther King Jr. is important because it talks about your life's blueprint.
-You're at an age where you should be thinking about your future.
-This speech makes you think about your future plans and the different opportunities that we now have.
+It makes you think about your future plans and the different opportunities that we now have.

 2. How has this speech affected you or your future plans?